raml2html/raml2html/README.md

 ## Themes
-raml2html ships with one theme, but you can install more from NPM.
-For example, to render RAML to Markdown, you can use the raml2html-markdown-theme theme:
+raml2html ships with a default theme, but you can install more from NPM.
+For example, to render RAML to Markdown, you can install the raml2html-markdown-theme theme:

 ```
 npm i -g raml2html-markdown-theme
 ```

-Search NPM for the "raml2html-theme" keyword to find more themes.
+Search NPM for the "raml2html-theme" keyword (or use [this link](https://www.npmjs.com/browse/keyword/raml2html-theme)) to find more themes.

 ## Usage